wak1616/ai_calc/README.md

 ## Model Information

-The application uses an XGBoost model for predictions.
-The model file `XGBoost-model_full.json` is included in this repository in the `backend/` directory.
+The application uses an XGBoost model and optionally a PyTorch-based Monotonic Neural Network model for predictions.

+- The XGBoost model file `XGBoost_model_full.json` is included in this repository in the `backend/` directory.
+- **For the Monotonic Neural Network option:** You need to place the following files into the `backend/` directory:
+    - `model_weights.pth` (PyTorch model state dictionary)
+    - `model_components.joblib` (Scalers and label encoders)

+These files are required for the "Monotonic Neural Network" selection to function.

+## Dependencies

+The backend requires Python packages listed in `backend/requirements.txt`, including `fastapi`, `xgboost`, `pandas`, `numpy`, `torch`, and `joblib`.

+The frontend requires Node.js packages listed in `package.json`, including `vue` and `vuetify`.